 The team met with voluntary services to agree the best way to support the SMS roll out with real-time FFT collection on the wards.
 The plan is being confirmed and priority areas will be shared with volunteers for April 2023.
-SMS implementation date for inpatients to be finalised with BI team.
+SMS implementation date for inpatients to be finalised with Bi team.

 Supplementary Metrics

 Metric Name Date Result Variation Assurance

-Compliments Feb 2023 292 9 Common Cause No Target
+Compliments Feb 2023 292 Common Cause No Target

+PALS KPI for closed within 2 working days remains low due to the volume of contact in the service and 1 Band 4 post vacancy.
+Of the 319 matters raised in PALS, 245 were closed within the same month and 71 of those within 2 working days, 29%.
 Delays are a combination of demand, vacancy, and extra admin time needed for L2 complaints (training and learning surrounding this).
 Top themes - Appointments including delays and cancelations, Waiting Times, Communications - 33